 (B) in each category that has consented to the change, the responding members represent at least 10% of the members in that category (ie a 10% quorum is met by each member class that approves the change – if the 10% quorum was applied across all classes, we could have ended up with the situation where four member classes consent to the change, but the change is knocked out because the fifth class of member has failed to vote at all; this is at odds with the requirement for a majority of the member classes to approve a change).

 Under the notification process, a proposed change is notified to the members and ‘negative voting’ applies – that is, the change is deemed to be approved unless more than 25% of the responding members in each of a majority of the member categories vote against the proposal during the notice period.

 If will only happen if the Board determines that a category of member is not affected by a proposed change and therefore that category of member is not entitled to vote on that change.
 While the Board has the right to do this, it is not expected to be used often and it is not a decision that the Board would exercise lightly.
 We anticipate that the board would seek external advice before excluding a category of member from voting.

 The board will give members at least 3 months’ notice of a change, unless the board considers it necessary to invoke an accelerated change procedure with a shorter notice period for more urgent changes.

 If a change is implemented, then that change will apply to all members.
-If you rejected the change and no longer want to be part of the club as a result of the change, you have the right to resign from the club at any time by giving TeX at least 5 business days’ written notice.
+If you rejected the change and no longer want to be part of the club as a result of the change, you have the right to resign at any time by giving TeX at least 5 business days’ written notice.
 This will terminate your Membership Agreement and means that you will no longer have a contractual relationship with each of the other participants in the club: your firm would need to put in place its own agreements with the relevant other parties.